linkedin

 Often, the stakeholders try to substitute assumptions for a genuine discovery process.
 This is particularly true concerning the development of thorough user personas and user journeys.
 Constrained by time, these exercises are demoted in priority or afforded only a surface-level treatment.

-Taking shortcuts and rushing will ultimately cost you.
+Taking shortcuts and rushing will ultimately cost you risks in website development project.
 For example, when direct user interviews are not conducted and instead stakeholder-provided descriptions are adopted unchallenged.

 Due diligence is important for any business venture.
 However, when it comes to website redesign project risk, there is an increased chance of failure if the stakeholder lacks proper research in structuring a website and competition.